 In-Person Teams: Teams competing in-person conduct this presentation in-person at the competition.
-Teams receive an assigned 15-minute presentation time on 30 July, 31 July, or 01 August.
+Teams receive an assigned 15-minute presentation time on 28 July or 29 July.
 After the presentation, teams should make themselves available for a team photo, and optional video interview.
+Please find the latest presentation schedule here: robosub.org/2022.

 Online Teams: Teams competing online conduct this presentation virtually.
-Teams receive an assigned 15-minute presentation time on 30 July, 31 July, or 01 August.
+Teams receive an assigned 15-minute presentation time on 27 July.
+Please find the latest presentation schedule here: robosub.org/2022.